input-output-hk/Alonzo-testnet/README.md

 ## Disclaimer for Alonzo Blue/White

 Note that to ensure a good user experience we will be rolling the Alonzo testnets out in phases.
-At this point in time, we are restricting access to a few invited users.
+At this point in time, we are restricting access to a relatively few invited users.
 If you are not one of those users, please bear with us until we are ready to open up for general access.

+### Can I join in if I don't yet have an invite to the IOG-run Testnet?

+Yes, if you have sufficient technical expertise, you are more than welcome to set up your own private cluster and to try the exercises!
+We have provided sample solutions to help if you encounter problems.
+As we open up Alonzo White, we will then be able to integrate you with other community users.
+We recommend that you follow the [Alonzo White exercises](Alonzo-exercises/alonzo-white).